19hours/sg-statutes/Acts/Reciprocal Enforcement of Foreign Judgments Act.md

 (f) for prescribing any matter which under this Part is to be prescribed.

+[Act 16 of 2016 wef 01/12/2016]

-(2) Such rules shall be expressed to have and shall have effect subject to any such provisions contained in orders made under section 3 as are declared by the orders to be necessary for giving effect to agreements made between the Minister and the foreign countries in relation to matters with respect to which there is power to make the rules.
+(2) Such Rules of Court and Family Justice Rules shall be expressed to have and shall have effect subject to any such provisions contained in orders made under section 3 as are declared by the orders to be necessary for giving effect to agreements made between the Minister and the foreign countries in relation to matters with respect to which there is power to make the Rules of Court and Family Justice Rules.

+[Act 16 of 2016 wef 01/12/2016]

 ## PART II